 - An account balance is due weekly to the SEF Coordinator by the Division of Institutional Advancement.

 - The Division of Institutional Advancement shall write all checks and handle all bookkeeping.

-- The Coordinator for Emergency Loans shall maintain all student loan files.
+- The Coordinator for Student Emergency Fund (SEF) shall maintain all Student Emergency Fund (SEF) files.